-The Lennons’ wedding photo negatives were lost (or stolen) after being loaned to an author of a book on the couple.
+David Nutter’s wedding photo negatives were lost (perhaps stolen) after being loaned to an author of a book on the couple.

 The Ballad of John & Yoko’s Burgled Wedding Photos – March 2016: (Although this article says that some have been recovered, photographer David Nutter says they have not).